ExistedGit/Dota2Cheat/README.md

   - BadCastPrevention™(prevents bad BHs and RPs and chronospheres)

 - Changer:
-  - Weather changing(Ash, Spring etc)
+  - Weather changing
   - River painting
   - Unlocks emoticons
   - Dota Plus Unlocker
   - TreeChanger™
   - Allows playing with VPK mods
-- Work in progress:
-  - Roshan timer

 ## Building

+You can build this project using Visual Studio 2022.

-If you don't have it, [install vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started-msbuild).
+If you don't have it, [set up vcpkg for Visual Studio](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started-msbuild?pivots=shell-cmd#1---set-up-vcpkg).

 You will also need to install the [June 2010 DirectX SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812)